 I can place myself in an appropriate position to provide support.

-I can guard an opponent

 I can guard an opponent.
 I can respond appropriately to winning and losing.

 I can accept responsibility for my performance without blaming others.

 I can move to get away from a defender.